 While keeping an open line with your clients is a crucial part of ensuring that your business grows, we mustn’t forget that our colleagues need us, too!
 By having a virtual hosted PBX, your colleagues can also easily remember how to contact you by using an extension rather than dialling the entire number.
 They will also be able to make quick phone calls to each other to collaborate on various large-scale goals.

 For example, if you are developing an app, the team members writing the various modules can communicate rapidly whenever they need particular details on the code that they are working on.
-This increases productivity across your connected organization, again even if the team is dispersed across different locations.
+This increases productivity across your connected organization, again even if the team is dispersed across different locations, but that brings the point that communication levels then drop between employees, and also employee to customer communication can also suffer, maybe due to language barriers, lack of knowledge or communication skills, which is why universities like the University of Southern California offer communication for business courses, so business communication can be up to standard.

 The market for cloud-based virtual PBX services is growing, according to analysts, who say that it will reach around $12 billion by 2018.
 Because these new phone systems provide mobility, these allow newer businesses with different models to operate fluidly from one number, transforming them into more professional entities.